dasch-swiss/dsp-api/docs/03-apis/api-admin/lists.md

 }
 ```
 The new node can be created and inserted in a specific position which must be given in the payload as shown below.
 If necessary,
 according to the given position, the sibling nodes will be shifted.
-Note that `position` cannot have a value higher than
+Note that `position` cannot have a value higher than the
 number of existing children.

 ```json